Police and demonstrators clash during protests over the shooting of a Minnesota man during a traffic stop

 In addition to dispersing the demonstrators, authorities responded to multiple reports of break-ins and looting.

-About 40 arrests were made, Col. Matt Langer of the Minnesota State Patrol said during news conference early Tuesday.
+About 40 arrests were made, Minnesota State Patrol Col. Matt Langer said during a news conference early Tuesday.

 The traffic stop that ended in Wright's death

 Wright was with his girlfriend Sunday afternoon, driving to his older brother's house, when police pulled him over in Brooklyn Center over an expired tag, police said.
-Officers learned he had an outstanding warrant and attempted to handcuff him while he was standing outside his car.
+Officers learned he had an outstanding warrant and tried to handcuff him while he was standing outside his car, police said.

 Wright's older brother, Damik Bryant, told CNN he texted Wright moments before the shooting, asking what was taking him so long.
 Wright sent another text saying he was pulled over and asked for insurance information, Bryant said.
 Bryant told him to call their mother.